Glorify Christ by Making Disciples of All Nations

 After college Phill served as the Student Ministries Pastor of Calvary Bible Church in Bourbonnais, IL from 2006 to 2009.
 In September 2009, the Howell’s moved to Washington, D.C. and joined Capitol Hill Baptist Church.
 During this season, Phill earned a Masters of Divinity from Southeastern Baptist Theological Seminary, worked on staff with Campus Outreach at George Washington University and participated in a pastoral internship at Capitol Hill Baptist.

-In October of 2012, Capitol Hill Baptist Church sent the Howell’s to Chicago to partner with Edgewater Baptist Church to start Embassy Church.
+In October of 2012, Capitol Hill Baptist Church sent the Howell's to Chicago to partner with Edgewater Baptist Church to start Embassy Church.
 After a year of praying and exploring Chicago God brought a core group together to start Embassy Church in the Northwest Suburbs of Chicago.
-In 2023, Phill finished his Ph.D. in Theology at Midwestern Baptist Theological Seminary.
+In 2023, Phill completed a Ph.D. in Theology at Midwestern Baptist Theological Seminary.

 Brendon Meltz